CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 MAS.SetGrantFlow(MASConstants.MasGrantFlowPassword);
 ```

-## Log in: Authenticate Users

-**Library**: MASFoundation<br>
-**Description**: Methods for user authentication flows.
-Backed by OAuth 2.0 protocol on the MAG server, you can securely consume APIs on mobile devices.</br>

-For a deep dive into how CA Mobile API Gateway secures data through OAuth and OpenIDConnect, see [Blog](https://www.ca.com/us/developers/mas/blog.html?id=2)

-### Log in: username and password
+### Authenticate user with username and password

-[graphic]

-**Scenario**: User logs into the banking app to check account statements.
+**Scenario 2**: You have a specialized mobile app just to check account statements. requires user authentication before they see any data.
 In this flow, the user must provide credentials to the app because it is sensitive data.
 The Mobile SDK requests an access token from the MAG.
 If the username and password are valid, the MAG authenticates and grants access.

 ```c#